stevemclaugh/transmission/README.md

                 -v /path/to/directory:/var/lib/transmission-daemon \
                 -d dperson/transmission

-**NOTE**: The configuration is in `/var/lib/transmission-daemon/info`, downloads are in `/var/lib/transmission-daemon/downloads`, and partial downloads are in `/var/lib/transmission-daemon/incomplete`.
+**NOTE**: The configuration is in `/var/lib/transmission-daemon/info`, Downloads are in `/var/lib/transmission-daemon/Downloads`, and partial downloads are in `/var/lib/transmission-daemon/incomplete`.

 ## Configuration